Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 title: Coin Counting with the JeVois in Python - Programmer Tutorial
 ---

-This tutorial will help explain how to identify U.S. coins from a video stream with Python and OpenCV, like in the video below.
+This tutorial will help explain how to identify U.S. coins from a video stream with Python and OpenCV.
+<div id = "TOP"> </div>
 <div align="center">
   <a href="https://www.youtube.com/watch?v=R4LO0sgfBmU"><img src="https://img.youtube.com/vi/R4LO0sgfBmU/0.jpg" ></a>
 	<div align = "center"><figcaption>Click image to watch video</figcaption></div>